Lost-Outpost/Telsera/GAMEPLAY.md

 - [Teldryn Serious](https://www.nexusmods.com/skyrimspecialedition/mods/5541) - Lore-friendly, fully voiced quest about Teldryn Sero's dangerous past.

   > :video_game: To begin, read the flier in Raven Rock docks, just in front of the ship.

+- [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802) - DLC expansion sized mod adds hundreds of new items, dozens of new quests and hundreds of extra hours of play.

+  > :video_game: To begin, head to the new museum in Solitude on the way to the Blue Palace.

 ### Quest Changes